 And in even more exciting news, the show sees Suranne team up with former Scott & Bailey colleague, writer Sally Wainwright.
 Suranne Jones admitted that half of the excitement of the project for her is working with Sally again.

-The drama has begun filming, and is expected to air on the BBC at the end of the year.
+The drama is expected to air on the BBC at the end of the year.

 But until then, what other brilliant programme have we seen Suranne in before?